-Type 1, 2 and 3 HAE all result in increased generation of bradykinin.
+HAE results in increased generation of bradykinin.
 Bradykinin mediates vasodilation through binding to the bradykinin type 2 receptor (BK2R).

 Figure 1 shows the pathways involved in bradykinin formation.
 While in some patients particular triggers such as infection or mild trauma may result in angioedema, in most cases the episodes of swelling are unpredictable.